Skip to Content

 • Value: Enter a value for the request header.

-• Override Incoming: Select to override an existing request header that uses the same Key.
-The default is unselected.
+• Override Incoming: Enable this toggle to override an existing request header that uses the same Key.
+The default is disabled.

 Note